wchen258/lauterbach-log/Embedded_Linux_debug.md

 ### Linux Kernel Requirement

-Below is the summary of the Lauterbach manual on Linux kernel configuration
+Below is the summary of the Lauterbach manual on Linux kernel configuration.

 ```
 cat /proc/config.gz | gunzip